TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project4_OCR/doc/project4_desc.md

-## STAT GR5243 Fall 2018 Applied Data Science
+## STAT GR5243 Spring 2019 Applied Data Science
 ### Project 4 Optical Character Recognition (OCR) Post-processing Algorithms Evaluation

 Adapting published algorithms to address a data problem in your project is a common task in practice.
 In this project, working in teams, you will implement, evaluate and **compare** a pair of algorithms for **OCR post-processing**.